klusinyan/CommonUtilsAds/README.md

     //[CommonBanner setDebugMode:NO];
     [CommonBanner startManaging];

-  ...

     In your "ViewController.m" #import CommonBanner.h and call self.canDisplayAds = YES to present the ads

-See more personalizzation in CommonBanner.h

     That's it!
     Enjoy

 ## Requirements